verilog-indeed/gowin_fpga_tutorials/gowin_empu/README.md

 		//Initializes GPIO used by LCD and LCD itself LCD_Init();

-		//Create the Tifinagh "yaz" character at index 0 LCD_CreateCustomChar(0, amazighGlyph);
+		//Create the "yaz" character at index 0 LCD_CreateCustomChar(0, amazighGlyph);

 		//Cursor to beginning of second line